 In most cases, a California coroner makes a cause of death determination within 24 to 48 hours after becoming involved in a case.
 If additional testing is required, like drug tests, the cause of death may not be established within this timeframe.
 When that type of situation occurs, the cause of death temporarily is listed as pending.
 In a case involving a homicide, the remains of the deceased individual are held by the coroner for an additional 24-hour time period after the initial forensic examination is completed.

-If a death is determined to be a homicide, the coroner has legal authority to retain tissue, organ samples, and bodily fluids that may be needed as evidence in a criminal prosecution.
-The coroner does not require permission of the deceased person’s family to take this step to preserve what may be evidence in a criminal prosecution.
+If death is determined to be a homicide, the coroner has the legal authority to retain tissue, organ samples, and bodily fluids that may be needed as evidence in criminal prosecution.
+The coroner does not require the permission of the deceased person’s family to take this step to preserve what may be evidence in criminal prosecution.

 Once the forensic examination of the body is completed by the coroner, not including any drug screening, a family has 72-hours to make arrangements to have the remains transported.
 If arrangements are not made in this time period, the coroner’s office can charge for maintaining the remains.
 Typically, a family contacts a funeral home who makes arrangements with the coroner’s office to transport the remains.